This article has been updated to reflect the RStudio terminal feature as of version 1.3.1056-1.

 - Ask before killing processes Always except for whitelist: Same as "Always" except if one of the processes listed (default is tmux or screen) is running, then same as "Never".

-Appendix E - Options (Windows-Only)
+Appendix D - Options (Windows-Only)

 - New Terminals open with Git Bash: Use the git-bash shell found with Git for Windows, if installed

-- New Terminals open with Command Prompt: Use the standard Windows command prompt (both 32 and 64-bit options will be presented if system supports 64-bit)
+- New Terminals open with Command Prompt: Use the standard Windows command prompt

 - New Terminals open with PowerShell: Use the Windows PowerShell, if available